commandops/commandops.github.io/posts/survivors-script.md

 Last Updated: August 15, 2018

+Status: still in testing but looking good, no known issues

 I got a little carried away with a downed pilot script made by Angster (and modified by TyphoonFr/Gunner98).
 I added a bunch of configuration options, and made it so any type of unit can rescue a survivor.

 Example Scenario with units ready to be destroyed: [Survivors Scenario](/assets/scens/search-and-rescue23.scen) (if it opens as a text file, just save it without the .txt extension in your scen folder)